shadow-robot/sr_grip_documentation/docs/user_guide/installing_grip.rst

 **/dev/fd/63: line 246:  1728 Segmentation fault      (core dumped) pip3 install --user -r ansible/data/ansible/requirements.txt**

-please run **rm -rf .local** (make sure to make a copy of important files if you have any) and re-run the one-liner.
+please run :code:`rm -rf ~/.local` (make sure to make a copy of important files if you have any) and re-run the one-liner.

 Running the container
 #####################

 **We are going to assume in this section that you named your container *GRIP_test* in the one-liner!**
+|
-At this stage, you should have both a docker image and container created for you.
+|At this stage, you should have both a docker image and container created for you.
 First, let's make sure that's the case.
 You should see the following

 .. prompt:: bash